DynamoDS/DynamoPrimer/de/README.md

 ### Lizenz

-Copyright 2018 Autodesk
+Copyright 2019 Autodesk

-Lizenziert unter der Apache-Lizenz, Version 2.0 (die "Lizenz"); Sie dürfen diese Datei nur unter Einhaltung der Lizenzbestimmungen verwenden.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 Sie erhalten die Lizenz unter:

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)